In this article, we will show you how to counter the dreaded One-Way Smokes in Valorant effectively.

 The big advantage is that you don’t need a real smoker (Omen, Brimstone, Viper) as an agent for this, but you can use Jett with her fast smokes and a Cypher with his cages.

 You can also keep the enemies a little bit busy and prevent them from rotating.
 Now they can’t get information easily about which bombspot you want to go to.
 So this action can also be used as a fake.

 However, a more promising approach for a direct attack is to smoke off the positions from which the opponents can use the one-way smoke.

 This forces the opponents to reposition themselves and opens a short time window for you and your team in which the chances of success for a coordinated push increase significantly.

-Make sure you get all positions from which you can use the one-way smoke, otherwise it was a great plan, but it can be destroyed by a single opponent very quickly.
+Be sure to smoke all positions from which your opponents can use the one-way smoke, otherwise, it was a great plan, but it can be destroyed very quickly by a single opponent.